-A word about surfing the river…Our river surfing series of boards are designed as stand up paddle (sup) boards because paddles are proven tools in whitewater river environments.
+A word about surfing the river…Our river surfing series of paddle boards are designed as stand up paddle (sup) boards because paddles are proven tools in whitewater river environments.
 River Surfers are meant to be paddled out of the eddy, onto a wave on your feet or knees.
-Not having to pop to your feet from a prone position, once on the wave, allows a rider to surf much smaller waves.
+Not having to pop to your feet from a prone position once on the wave, increased volume and the unique shape, allow a rider to surf much smaller waves.
 A SUP paddle allows for correction strokes and ruddering to keep you on the wave and allow for powerful cutbacks.
 Paddling your River Surfer in a lake or pool will help you understand its balance point and your comfortable stance.
 In general, we paddle our River Surfer with our toes forward, feet shoulder width apart, even with the handle and build speed in the eddy.
 As we cross the eddy line we jump to surf stance (we are both goofy) just as we enter the wave.
 Mike always has the paddle on his frontside (left) where Zack likes to keep it on his backside (right) its personal, see what feels right.